mfem/web/src/partial-assembly.md

 ```
 Once partial assembly is enabled, subsequent calls to functions such as
 `FormLinearSystem` will result in an `Operator` that represents the action of
 the bilinear form `a`, without assembling a matrix.
 This functionality is
-illustrated in several [MFEM examples](examples.md), include example 1, 3, 6,
+illustrated in several [MFEM examples](examples.md), including example 1, 3, 6,
-9, 24, and 25.
+9, 24, and 26.

 ## Preconditioning with Partial Assembly